devdoodler/JobSearchAssistant/README.md

 ### 0.1.0 Pre-alpha

 It is possible to add new applications and submit them.
-Events:
-Add

 ## How to run in docker at dev env